Spectrum FAQ

 Can I refer friends to join Spectrum to?

 Definitely!
-If you have friends, colleagues etc who also have children with additional needs, then please do feel free to recommend Spectrum to them.
-As with any member, they will need to complete a free Spectrum membership to access our events, sessions, support and the Max Card and to also be added to our private members only Facebook group.
+If you have friends, colleagues, etc who also have children with additional needs, then please do feel free to recommend Spectrum to them.

 How do I join the Spectrum private members group on Facebook?